agg23/openfpga-SNES/README.md

 ## Usage

-**NOTE:** ROM files must not contain a SMC header.
-If a ROM isn't loading and you think it should, check if it has a header with a tool like [Advanced SNES ROM Utility](https://www.romhacking.net/utilities/1638/) and remove it if so.

-ROMs should be placed in `/Assets/snes/common`
+ROMs should be placed in `/Assets/snes/common`.
+Both headered and unheadered ROMs are now supported.

-PAL ROMs should boot, but there may be timing issues as the core currently doesn't properly support PAL (proper support coming soon).

 ## Features